 Things to consider

 While an H&R Block refund advance loan may sound appealing — especially because it’s interest-free — there are a few strings attached.
 First and foremost, this loan is only available to customers who file their taxes through H&R Block.
 If you plan on filing your taxes by yourself, by using the services of a professional tax preparer or with another form of tax preparation software, you won’t be eligible for this loan.
 Also, the refund advance loan is only accessible in the form of a prepaid MasterCard, which can be inconvenient for borrowers who would prefer a direct deposit.
 Furthermore, there is a small window to be available for the loan.
-In 2020, customers could only apply for the loan between Jan.
+In 2021, customers could only apply for the loan between Jan.
 4 and Feb.
 28. (You can schedule an appointment for an H&R Block Emerald Advance for 2022 beginning in November 2021.)

 - Funds deposited onto prepaid MasterCard

 - H&R Block fees and additional costs

 H&R Block offers borrowers who file their taxes through the company an interest-free loan on their tax refund.
 Loan amounts are offered in $250, $500, $750, $1,250 and $3,500 increments.
 The loans are interest-free and are available to those who file their taxes early with H&R Block.
 To qualify for the loan, you must be eligible for a tax return, and H&R Block may also take into account other factors such as your credit score income history.
 If your application is approved, you may be able to access your funds within a few hours.
 Repaying the loan is simple, your tax refund will be directed to a Refund Account, from which the loan repayment will be deducted.

 Here’s how to apply for an H&R block tax refund loan

 - Gather all of the necessary materials for your tax return, including any tax forms and other relevant information.

 - File your taxes using the services of H&R Block.

 - See if you’re eligible for a refund.